GOP senators are already balking at Trump’s pick of Matt Gaetz for attorney general

 Mr. Gaetz, a deeply controversial congressional Republican firebrand who is currently under investigation by the bipartisan House Ethics Committee for allegations of sexual misconduct and the use of illicit drugs, is now in line to run the immensely powerful Department of Justice – the same organization that had investigated him for allegations of sex trafficking (its attorneys declined to press charges early last year).

-But Mr. Trump has made abundantly clear that he wants committed loyalists running his administration, after complaining that his previous attorneys general refused to bend the knee to him.
+But Mr. Trump has made abundantly clear that he wants committed loyalists running his administration, after complaining that his previous picks for attorney general refused to bend the knee to him.
 He’s said that his pick of Attorney General Jeff Sessions was the “biggest mistake” of his first term in office.
-He reportedly had to be talked out of firing another Attorney General so he could install a loyalist to help his efforts to overturn his 2020 election loss.
-And he has griped for years about the multiple criminal investigations he himself has faced – including two launched by the current Justice Department into his conduct following the 2020 election as well as his alleged mishandling of classified documents.
+He reportedly had to be talked out of firing another attorney general so he could install a loyalist to help his efforts to overturn his 2020 election loss.
+And he has griped for years about the multiple criminal investigations he himself has faced – including two launched by the current Justice Department, into his conduct following the 2020 election and his alleged mishandling of classified documents.

 Mr. Trump has also signaled he wants to rein in the independence of the Justice Department.
 Whether Mr. Gaetz makes it through confirmation or not, this pick signals that Mr. Trump wants an unwavering ally in the top law enforcement role in the country.